harrykipper/x210/README.md

 #### Option 1a: cherry-pick EC patches

-L29Ah has a tool to select which patches to apply to the EC: https://github.com/l29ah/x210-ec
+L29Ah built a handy tool to select which patches to apply to the EC: https://github.com/l29ah/x210-ec

 ### Option 2: flash an already patched BIOS image